dsdickinson/cal-ncaa-mm/README.md

 ## Brief History

 It seems like every time mid-March comes around I am looking for a reliable tool, that will simply populate my personal calendar with all the scheduled March Madness games.
-Fed-up, I rolled my own.
+So I rolled my own.

 ## Description
 This tool generates NCAA Basketball March Madness Tournament ics calendar files that can be easily imported into any ics supported calendar.
 Each file contains a list of individual events.
 There will be an event entry for each scheduled game on a given day.